 Here are a few of the factors taken into account when assessing the value of personal injury claims:

 - Injury type and severity

 - Impact of injuries on your social, professional, and family life

 - The type and duration of medical treatment you need

 - Whether you were, in part, at fault for the crash

 Michigan follows a modified comparative fault law in personal injury cases.
 Injury victims who are over 50% at fault for the accident cannot claim non-economic damages like pain and suffering.
 However, this rule does not apply to your economic losses, such as medical expenses and lost income.

 Get a Free Consultation With a Michigan Motorcycle Accident Attorney in Kalamazoo

-The Michigan motorcycle accident lawyers at Conybeare Law Office have extensive experience handling motorcycle accident claims.
+The Kalamazoo motorcycle accident lawyers at Conybeare Law Office have extensive experience handling motorcycle accident claims.
 When it comes to protecting the rights of motorcycle riders and fighting for fair compensation for their injuries, we fight aggressively.
 We truly understand the difficult situation you are now in and will negotiate or litigate for the outcome you need to rebuild your life.

-Conybeare Law Office serves the following areas:
+Conybeare Law Office serves the following areas in Michigan: